moia-oss/bastion-host-forward/README.md

 [![PyPI version](https://badge.fury.io/py/moia-dev.bastion-host-forward.svg)](https://badge.fury.io/py/moia-dev.bastion-host-forward)
 # Bastion Host Forward

-This CDK Library provides custom constructs `BastionHostRDSForward` and `BastionHostRedisForward`.
+This CDK Library provides custom constructs `BastionHostRDSForward`, `BastionHostRedisForward` and `BastionHostRedshiftForward`.
 It's an extension for the `BastionHostLinux`, which forwards traffic from an RDS Instance or Redis in the same VPC.
 This makes it possible to connect to a service inside a VPC from a developer machine outside of the VPC via the AWS Session Manager.
 The library allows connections to a basic-auth RDS via username and password or IAM, as well as to Redis clusters.

 # Setup